RESEARCH STARTER

 Glucose also makes up half of sucrose, common table sugar, along with fructose, or fruit sugar.
 Fructose and glucose are similar in structure; in fact, they are isomers.
 The five-member fructose ring constitutes their most distinctive difference.

-In the 1920's, the Swiss chemist Leopold Ruzicka determined that the prized odors of the Asiatic musk deer and the African civet cat were produced by cyclic carbon compounds containing fifteen and seventeen atoms, respectively.
+In the 1920s, the Swiss chemist Leopold Ruzicka determined that the prized odors of the Asiatic musk deer and the African civet cat were produced by cyclic carbon compounds containing fifteen and seventeen atoms, respectively.
 This work brought him the Nobel Prize in Chemistry in 1939.

 The task of preparing these rare, exotic rings synthetically would be of great benefit to the Swiss economy, not to mention the animals killed for microscopic drops of their scent.
-In the 1930's, however, there was very little prospect of accomplishing such a feat.
+In the 1930s, however, there was very little prospect of accomplishing such a feat.
 Swiss industry and ingenuity are well represented by Max Stoll and Vladimir Prelog, who found methods useful for the synthesis of both the commercially important large rings and the elusive medium rings of seven to ten carbon atoms.
 These compounds have contributed to many important studies because of their special geometric restrictions and possibilities.
-Prelog's 1975 Nobel Prize in Chemistry was for his work in stereochemistry, or the study of the exact arrangement of atoms in space.
+Prelog’s 1975 Nobel Prize in Chemistry was for his work in stereochemistry, or the study of the exact arrangement of atoms in space.
 Cyclic molecules are found in many of his most important works.

-In spite of the now well-established presence and importance of the small and large cyclic molecules in nature and industry, it is still the five- and six-atom systems that continue to demand scientists' attention.
+In spite of the now well-established presence and importance of the small and large cyclic molecules in nature and industry, it is still the five- and six-atom systems that continue to demand scientists’ attention.
 Few molecules have received as much press, both good and bad, as has cholesterol.
-A proper diet is required to ensure that this molecule constructs cell walls and does not clog the blood vessels.
+A proper diet is required to ensure that this molecule constructs cell membranes and does not clog the blood vessels.
 Nature could hardly have produced a more elegant molecular structure than cholesterol, with its four rings, three of six carbons and one of five.
 Each of these subunits is fused to its neighbors in such an exact stereochemical relationship that, of the 256 possible arrangements, only one is in every respect cholesterol.

 Otto Diels, a German chemist, made important contributions to the current understanding of the structure of cholesterol before he and Kurt Alder won the 1950 Nobel Prize in Chemistry.
 That honor came not for work on cholesterol but for the discovery and development of a brilliant method for the synthesis of six-atom rings.
 This technique, now known as the Diels-Alder reaction, is certainly the most widely investigated and utilized method in all of organic chemistry.
-Its popularity is attributable in part to the frequency of six-carbon ring systems, but the reaction itself has provided insight into the working of chemical systems beyond what its discoverers could have imagined.
+Its popularity is attributable in part to the frequency of six-carbon ring systems, but the reaction itself has provided insight into the workings of chemical systems beyond what its discoverers could have imagined.

 The steroids comprise a vast array of compounds found in nature and an even larger number of synthetic creations.
 They play so many and such varied roles in the maintenance of good health and treatment of disease that lavish amounts of research have been expended on their synthesis.
 Many steroids possess the basic ring structure of cholesterol; others have one aromatic ring or other distinctive structural features.

 The element nitrogen is also found in many cyclic natural products.
 It was recognized early in the study of organic chemistry that many plants with pharmaceutical properties contained basic nitrogen compounds, which we call alkaloids.
-Such common substances as the painkiller morphine, the malaria drug quinine, the tranquilizer reserpine, the stimulants caffeine and nicotine, and drugs like cocaine and LSD, all contain at least one ring involving a nitrogen atom.
+Such common substances as the painkiller morphine, the malaria drug quinine, the tranquilizer reserpine, the stimulants caffeine and nicotine, and drugs like cocaine and LSD contain at least one ring involving a nitrogen atom.
 Few molecules are more central to life than hemoglobin and chlorophyll.
 In both cases, a huge ring containing four five-membered rings, each with a nitrogen atom, is involved.
 The beauty of these complex structures can only be appreciated by viewing their three-dimensional models and reading the real-life mystery stories of the long, complex trails leading to their synthesis.

 Cyclic compounds containing nitrogen and oxygen or nitrogen and sulfur are often present.
 For example, morphine contains an oxygen atom in one of its five rings.
 Penicillin has two rings, one of which contains both a nitrogen and a sulfur atom.
 A similar cyclic system is found in vitamin B1, in which a separate aromatic ring contains two nitrogen atoms.